 So, I went to plan B and decided to do a two-part plaster mold of the spikes.
 Making this mold is not as easy as it looks but it isn't over the top difficult either.

-I used scissors to trim the seam and to cut them all to the same size.
+I used scissors to trim the seam and to cut all the spikes to the same size (originally, I thought I wanted different lengths, but the mechanics of this approach didn't work out).
 Several rounds of this, a litter copper spray paint and a Velcro pad sown on the end, and I have my 26 spikes.